 He is also founding partner of Professional Nonprofit Management Group, a company specializing in highly personalized services in start-up and turn-around of nonprofit and public organizations, funds development, and management of conferences and meeting events.

 Dr. Rosen has served in international, national, and regional executive leadership positions in three of the nation’s largest nonprofit advocacy organizations.
 He has served as an environment cabinet member for two governors, and was a director of public resource agencies in two states.
-He has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 400 articles and presentations on organizations, conservation, and policy.
+He has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 500 articles, presentations and blogs on organizations, conservation, and policy.

 He recently wrote the book Money for the Cause: A Complete Guide to Event Fundraising, an easy to understand yet comprehensive guidebook that will help anyone raise more money for their cause, regardless of size of organization or fundraising skill.
 Money for the Cause is a peer reviewed publication of Texas A&M University Press.